You Hold the Key to Help Human Trafficking Victims

 As a nursing student at Viterbo—Adickes says she feels like it’s the perfect career for her—to combine her love of science with her compassion for people.
 She just really wants to make a difference in the lives of others and plans to stay focused on nursing and human trafficking after graduation.

-She will compete in the Miss Wisconsin competition this June and is looking forward to the opportunity to share the message about Human Trafficking in the hopes of opening more eyes to this problem that exists in plain sight in our communities.
+She competed in the Miss Wisconsin competition this past June, finishing in the First Runner-Up position and had the opportunity to share the message about Human Trafficking in the hopes of opening more eyes to this problem that exists in plain sight in our communities.

-New Horizons wishes her good luck in the competition, and thanks her for helping to spread the word of this very real issue—Human Trafficking by using the platform she is given through the scholarship pageant to promote awareness of it.
+New Horizons congratulates her on the strong finish in the competition, and thanks her for helping to spread the word of this very real issue—Human Trafficking by using the platform she is given through the scholarship pageant to promote awareness of it.